Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 We tested the software to observe how the *Point Sampling Tool* copes with overlapping polygons, and secondly to check the performance on a rather large dataset.
 For this purpose we selected more or less randomly a rectangular area of 240 x 160 km in northern Germany and created two layers with point features and one with polygon features.

-The test data and a visualisation are available at <https://github.com/Research-Squirrel-Engineers/pointsamplingtool-testdata>.
+The test data are available at <https://github.com/Research-Squirrel-Engineers/pointsamplingtool-testdata>.

-The first point layer (A) comprises 360 features spaced 10.000 m apart (fig. 1).
-These points were buffered with a radius of 22.000 m (polygon layer C) so that each point effectively lies in several overlapping circular buffers.
+The first point layer A (points\_10000\_A) comprises 360 features spaced 10.000 m apart (fig. 1).
+These points were buffered with a radius of 22.000 m (C\_with\_plcnames) so that each point effectively lies in several overlapping circular buffers.
 To layer C a second value column was added for further testing.

-The second point layer (B) consists of 16.905 features spaced 1.500 m apart, with a slight offset from point layer A (fig. 2).
-The value samples of the points of layers A and B were taken on the polygon layer C. The resulting point layers were stored as GeoPackages (GPKG).
+The second point layer B (points\_1500\_B) consists of 16.905 features spaced 1.500 m apart, with a slight offset from point layer A (fig. 2).
+The value samples of the points of layers A and B were taken on the polygon layer C. The resulting point layers as well as the input layers were stored as GeoPackages (GPKG).

 When sampling from layer A to C, we found that if the polygons overlap (six for the top left point and 13 for a point in the middle in the test case), the tool samples the polygon with the highest value as the ID (fig. 3).
 It does not matter whether the sampled variable is a numerical value or a character element.
 The process took in the test environment about ten seconds.